Island dwellers fear ruined tourism season after Kenya attack

 "Kenyan police have said they will base an army unit on Kiwayu, so it'll probably be the safest camp in all of Africa.
 But that won't alter people's perceptions."

-Tourism earned a record 74 billion shillings in the whole of 2010, making it one of the country's leading sources of foreign exchange.
+Tourism earned a record 74 billion shillings (489 million pounds) in the whole of 2010, making it one of the country's leading sources of foreign exchange.

 (Additional reporting by Caroline Mango in Mombasa; Writing by Yara Bayoumy; Editing by George Obulutsa)